 5. Do Not Give a Recorded Statement – Never give a recorded statement.
 The insurance company is in the business of making money for their shareholders, and their goal is to pay out as little on your claim as possible.
 The insurance company is not working on your behalf, no matter how nice they are to you when they call.
 They will ask leading questions and create their own story about your accident, which may not be accurate.

 6. Consult a Maritime Lawyer – You need a lawyer who understands Maritime Law and who is on your side.
 By consulting a lawyer, you will have a better understanding of your rights and your options.
 Most maritime lawyers offer a free consultation, and most will give you a fair assessment of your case.
 Knowing your rights and your employer’s obligation to pay certain benefits is the crucial baseline in making decisions on how to proceed.

 Most accidents are avoidable by proper maintenance and by following proper procedures.
-Maritime law is in place to ensure that injured workers have a way to recover damages from the responsible parties when injuries are due to negligence, neglect, improper procedures, faulty equipment, or unseaworthiness.
+Maritime and sea law is in place to ensure that injured workers have a way to recover damages from the responsible parties when injuries are due to negligence, neglect, improper procedures, faulty equipment, or unseaworthiness.
 It is imperative that you retain legal representation if you feel any of your rights have been ignored or violated.

 Maritime law, Admiralty law, and Jones Act laws are complex, and it can be difficult to determine which laws are applicable to a specific case.